agmass/StupidExpress/README.md

 ---

+### Special Thanks!!!!
-I thank Creepalotl for making the Jerry Can and Lighter textures...
+- I thank Creepalotl for making the Jerry Can and Lighter textures...
 Couldn't have done it better myself...
+- Thank you to [ZeroIcceBear](https://github.com/ZeroIcceBear) for the Chinese localization!!!